Like a Rock (song)

 "Like a Rock" is a song written by American singer-songwriter Bob Seger.
-The single peaked at No. 1 on the US Billboard Mainstream Rock Tracks.
+The single peaked at No. 1 on the US Album Rock Tracks chart.

 Background and writing

 Seger told the New York Times that the song "was inspired partly by the end of a relationship that had lasted for 11 years.
 You wonder where all that time went.
 But beyond that, it expresses my feeling that the best years of your life are in your late teens when you have no special commitments and no career.
 It's your last blast of fun before heading into the cruel world."

 Reception

-Cash Box called it an "emotional ballad of perseverence and commitment."
+Cash Box called it an "emotional ballad of perseverance and commitment."
 Billboard called it a "slow-paced, rough-edged ballad [that] mourns the certainties of youth."

 Classic Rock History critic Janey Roberts rated it as Seger's 10th best song.

 Personnel

 Credits are adapted from the liner notes of Like a Rock.